-Our research and development expenses consist primarily of the license fees related to our product candidates, salaries and related employee benefits, costs associated with the preclinical and clinical development of our product candidates, costs associated with non-clinical activities, such as regulatory expenses, and pre-commercialization manufacturing development activities.
-We use external service providers to manufacture our product candidates to be used in clinical trials and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates; therefore, these research and development expenses consist substantially of external costs, such as fees paid to consultants, contract research organizations, contract manufacturers and other external service providers, including professional fees and costs associated with legal services, patents and patent applications for our intellectual property.
+Our research and development expenses consist primarily of the license fees related to our product candidates, salaries and related employee benefits, costs associated with the preclinical and clinical development of our product development programs, costs associated with non-clinical activities, such as regulatory expenses, and pre-commercialization manufacturing development activities.
+We use external service providers to manufacture our compounds to be used in clinical trials and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates; therefore, these research and development expenses consist substantially of external costs, such as fees paid to consultants, contract research organizations, contract manufacturers and other external service providers, including professional fees and costs associated with legal services, patents and patent applications for our intellectual property.
 Internal research and development expenses consist of costs of compensation and other expenses for research and development personnel, supplies, materials, facility costs and depreciation.
 Research and development costs are expensed as incurred or accrued based on certain contractual factors such as for estimates of work performed, milestones achieved, patient enrollment and experience with similar contracts.
 As actual costs become known, accruals are adjusted.
-To date, our yearly budget estimates have not differed significantly from the actual costs incurred.
+To date, our estimates have not differed significantly from the actual costs incurred.

-The following table summarizes our research and development expenses for the periods indicated for each of our product candidates.
+The following table summarizes our research and development expenses for the periods indicated for each of our product development programs.
 To the extent that costs, including personnel costs, are not tracked to a specific product development program, such costs are included in the "Unallocated" category (in thousands):

-Product Year e Year ended December 31,
+Product Year e Year ended December

-Candidate Disease/Indication 2010 2009 2008
+Candidate Disease/Indication 2011 2010 2009

-MN-221 Acute exacerbations of asthma and COPD \$7,304 \$ 8,419 \$ 6,542
+MN-221 Acute exacerbations of asthma and COPD \$5,677 \$7,304 \$ 8,419

-MN-166/AV411 Multiple sclerosis/other CNS disorders 885 635 3,363
+MN-166 Multiple sclerosis/other CNS disorders 804 885 635

-MN-001 Bronchial asthma 49 64 73
+MN-001 Bronchial asthma and Interstitial cystitis 93 49 64

-MN-001 Interstitial cystitis 49 27 11
+MN-001 Interstitial cystitis 33 49 27

-MN-029 Solid tumors 106 86 796
+MN-029 Solid tumors 97 106 86

-MN-305 Generalized Anxiety Disorder/Insomnia 9 (1) 18
+MN-305 Generalized anxiety disorder/Insomnia 1 9 (1)

-MN-221 Preterm labor 7 1 99
+MN-221 Preterm labor 5 7 1

-MN-246 Urinary incontinence (16) 15 (17)
+MN-246 Urinary incontinence 3 (16) 15

-MN-447 Thrombotic disorders 18 123
+MN-447 Thrombotic disorders 41 18

-MN-462 Thrombotic disorders 5
+MN-462 Thrombotic disorders

-Unallocated 1,300 1,627 2,815
+Unallocated 1,031 1,300 1,627

-Total research and develop ment \$9,711 \$10,873 \$13,828
+Total research and develop oment \$7,785 \$9,711 \$ 10,873

-As of the end of the second quarter of 2007, we determined to focus our resources on the development of our two prioritized product candidates, MN-221 for the treatment of acute exacerbations of asthma and MN-166 for the treatment of MS. In the third quarter of 2009, we determined to expand the product development program for MN-221 to evaluate MN-221 for the treatment of COPD exacerbations.
-In the second quarter of 2008, we completed the Phase II clinical trial of MN-166 ibudilast for the treatment of MS and in December 2009, through the Avigen acquisition, we acquired AV411 ibudilast for the treatment of other CNS disorders (neuropathic pain, opioid addiction and withdrawal and methamphetamine addiction).
-To date, we continue to work on combining the two ibudilast-based development programs and we are pursuing discussions with potential partners to secure a strategic collaboration.
-As such, we do not plan to undertake any further significant clinical development of MN-166/AV411 until such time that we secure a strategic collaboration to advance the combined ibudilast-based development program.
-We anticipate that our research and development expenses will increase with respect to MN-221 over the next few quarters as we strive to complete the current clinical trial, MN-221 CL-007 in the second half of 2011.
-In addition, with respect to MN-166/AV411, in future periods, we will limit expenditures on this product candidate to those development activities deemed necessary, if any, to maximize its value for purposes of securing a partner for clinical development.
+In 2007 we decided to focus our resources on the development of our two prioritized product development programs, MN-221 for the treatment of acute exacerbations of asthma and MN-166 for the treatment of MS. In the third quarter of 2009, we decided to expand the development program for MN-221 to evaluate MN-221 for the treatment of COPD exacerbations.
+In the second quarter of 2008 we completed the Phase 2 clinical trial of MN-166 ibudilast for the treatment of MS and in December 2009.
+We continue to pursue discussions with potential partners, including government funding agencies, to secure a strategic collaboration.
+As such, we do not plan to undertake any further significant clinical development of MN-166 until such time that we secure a strategic collaboration to advance the combined ibudilast-based development program.
+We do expect our research and development expenses to increase in connection with clinical trials primarily related to MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, and any other development activities that it may initiate.